atreanor/modern-javascript/README.md

 # modern-javascript
 A collection of JavaScript projects...

+Github Finder - a UI that dynamically calls Github API to return the Github user and details when entered.